What Is Solar Energy?

 Solar energy pros

-- Energy independence: As the prices of fossil fuels and oil continually increase, going solar looks more favorable.
-The U.S. Department of Energy foresees energy independence creating jobs, and stimulating the American economy.
+• Energy independence: As the prices of fossil fuels and oil continually increase, going solar looks more favorable.
+And the U.S. Bureau of Labor Statistics lists solar photovoltaic installer among its fastest-growing jobs, projecting a 42% growth rate in the occupation between 2024 and 2034.

 Solar energy cons

-- Land and space requirements: In order to absorb enough solar energy to suit your electricity needs, solar panels require a large amount of land.
-To make solar energy a realistic renewable energy source, you also need to take into account energy storage, which also takes up space on your property.
+• Land and space requirements: To absorb enough solar energy for your electricity needs, solar panels require a large amount of land.
+To make solar energy a realistic renewable energy source, you also need to account for energy storage, which also takes up space on your property.

 » MORE: Are solar panels worth it?